feincms/feincms3/docs/guides/templates-and-regions.rst

+.. _templates-and-regions:

 Templates and regions
 =====================

 The build-your-CMS guide only used one region and one template.
 However, this isn't sufficient for many sites.
-Many sites have a moodboard region and maybe a sidebar region; many sites at least have a different layout on the home page and so on.
+Some sites have a moodboard region and maybe a sidebar region; some sites at least have a different layout on the home page and so on.

+.. _more-regions:

 More regions
 ~~~~~~~~~~~~